CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 ![Use case diagram 1](figs/UseCase1.png)

-### Participating Actor
+### Participating Actor:
 - Customer

 ### Entry conditions:
 - Customer wants to make a car reservation

 ### Exit conditions:
-- Customer is able to make the reservation

--OR-
-- Customer is unable to make the reservation
+- Customer made car reservation
+- Car no longer available for other customers on those reserved days

 ### Event flow:
 1. Customer logs into the webpage